Cadasta/cadasta-docs/en/04-records.md

 #### Adding a New Relationship {#adding-a-new-relationship}

-To add a new relationship for a project location, click **Add relationship** from the main project page.
+To add a new relationship for a project location, clik on the Relationships tab.
+Then, click on **Add relationship**.

 > [add image]

-In the pop-up that follows, you'll be asked to add a party.
-If the party hasn't already been logged, click **Add party**.
+In the pop-up that follows, you'll be first asked to either choose from an existing party or add a new one.

-> [add image]

-There, you can add the party name, party type (Individual, Group or Corporation), and any notes you have about the party.

-> [add image]
+If you're adding a new one, you'll need to provide:

+* Party name,
+* Party type (individual, group, or corporation - meaning any kind of official organization), and
+* Party notes.

-Next, you'll be asked to add relationship details, including the tenure type and notes about the tenure.
+Next, you'll be asked to add relationship details: including the [tenure type](tenure-type) and notes about the tenure.

+When you're done adding notes about the relationship, click save.

 #### Tenure Type {#tenure-type}